jelchou/cs682-project/semi-supervised/Idea.md

 ### Step 3: Classifier Model Selection
 - **Choose a Classifier**: Typically, a convolutional neural network (CNN) is suitable for image classification.
-- **Architecture Selection**: Consider architectures like ResNet or VGG, potentially using pre-trained models for fine-tuning.
+- **Architecture Selection**: Consider architectures like ResNet or VGG, potentially using pre-trained models for fine-tuning (Resnet50)

 ### Step 4: Data Augmentation and Training
 - **Integrate Augmented Images**: Develop a strategy to intelligently mix original and generated images (Informed-Mixup Method).
 Start with equal proportion, this proportion will be tuned like hyperparameters.